dkrpv/tf-Animal-Guess/README.md

 Update 19:57: It appears that most animal databases are online.
   Update 20:03 - Im making the database with like a 1000 pictures myself.

+p.s
+Also noticed a problem with the colorcode idea, if for normal animals it will work just fine, for cat's and dogs of different breeds it doesn't.
+Oh well.